ADULT NURSING 3 - 2023/4

 - Practice Development Project;

-- Part 1: Identify an area of practice that requires change literature review and reflection on practice, (4500 words)
+- Part 1: Identify an area of practice that requires change, including a literature review and consideration of practice (5500 words)

 - Medicines management & pharmacology